mmackelprang/RaddyRF320BT/README.md

-# Radio Bluetooth Protocol Project
+# Raddy RF320 Bluetooth Protocol

 This project contains a comprehensive implementation and documentation of a Bluetooth protocol for controlling the Raddy RF320 device.
 The project includes both the original Java reverse-engineered code, some bluetooth packet captures and a modern C# implementation with enhanced features.